How long does grass seed take to grow

 While most grass seed types will follow the usual 10 day germination period in ideal conditions, there are specialist grass seed types, like our shade mixes that contain fescues which require temperatures of around 15 degrees and above to germinate.

-To find out more about how long grass seeds takes to grow, and how to care for your grass once it has fully established, visit our grass seed help and advice page.
+To learn more about how long grass seeds take to grow and how to care for your grass once it has been fully established, visit our grass seed help and advice page.